Aman0Shah/AP-ComputerSci/README.md

 I just couldn't get the link to a diffrent site work!
 It was frustrating, seeing Mr.Marchant's code, I was saw my mistake, I beleive I was adding an extra space in between end bracket and starting paranthesis.
 It was a light mistake but once I fixed the spacing issue, and **WOW** it worked!
 I got on my way adding more information to the website, and it wasn't long until I started facing a new problem.
 I didn't understand how to insert a picture into my website. ![github](github.png)

-I was desperate I asked Mr.Marchant before, I frantically watched a few youtube videos but soon I released that the (srs) is case sensative and must not have any space in its name to work properly.
+I was desperate I asked Mr.Marchant before, I frantically watched a few youtube videos but soon I released that the (src) is case sensative and must not have any space in its name to work properly.
 OK!
 Sure, I guess I am done right?
 Ya.
 I beleive so.

 ## Final Thoughts